-Education

-Health

-Work

-Relationships

-Sex

-Family

-Groups

-Plants and Animals
+Education Health Work Relationships Sex Family Groups Plants and Animals Material objects Aesthetics Spirituality

-Material objects

-Aesthetics

-Spirituality

-You or theyour viewer might want to add to these, by adding items to existing lists or creating new lists for other areas of life that the viewer might be interested in examining.
-Run them all, first screening the list and eliminating and questions that would clearly be inappropriate for your client.
+You or your viewer might want to add to these, by adding items to existing lists or creating new lists for other areas of life that the viewer might be interested in examining.
+Screen any list and eliminate any questions that would clearly be inappropriate for your client.
 If you should come to the end of a list without attaining an end point, you may start over at the beginning of the list, or add more items to it.